remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 * 96-well square-well plates
 * 96-well racked microtubes and their caps

+From E.Z.N.A Tiddue DNA kit (D3396-02, Omega) - when using tubes (T):
+* 2mL collection tubes (2x per sample)
+* TL buffer - 200 uL per sample
+* protease solution 25 uL per sample
+* BL, HBC and DNA wash buffers
+* E-Z HiBind DNA Mini columns

 ------------------------------------------
 ### Procedure

-#### Digestion - step 1, day 1 (the following corresponds to setps 1-4, page 8-9, in the kit manual)
+#### Digestion - step 1, day 1 (the following corresponds to setps 1-4, page 8-9 in the kit manual (P), or quick guide (T))

 Use lysis plates or spin tubes for this first step: